-Krystle Seidel is set to begin her fourth year on the coaching staff at the University of Minnesota in 2012, working primarily with the Gophers' field players.
+Krystle Seidel spent her fourth year on the coaching staff at the University of Minnesota during the 201213 season, working primarily with the Gophers' field players.

 2010 marked another banner year for the Gophers soccer program as the team reached the NCAA Sweet Sixteen for the second time in Seidel's three years with the team.
 Defensively, Minnesota allowed fewer than 20 goals for the third-straight year while defensive midfielder Kylie Kallman - a younger sister to the Gophers assistant - earned All-Big Ten and NSCAA/Performance Subaru NCAA Division I Women All-Great Lakes Region Team honors.
 The Gophers assistant coach was also instrumental in the program setting a program record with 16 All-Big Ten honorees while the team also earned a second-straight Academic Progress Report Public Recognition Award.